This tutorial assumes that you understand the basics of entering Crayta’s CREATE mode and have some experience building levels.

 In addition to the standard Player and User templates, we now also have RobotRunRace_Competitor, RobotRunRace_FinishLine and RobotRunRace_Racetrack.
 These templates feature custom functionality, and we can use them in lots of different ways.

-To add RobotRunRace_Racetrack (the 3rd template in the list) to our Hotbar, highlight the Template by using the D-Pad in the Library window, and press A. The Library will disappear, and you will find that you now have a racetrack in your Hotbar.
+To add RobotRunRace_Racetrack to our Hotbar, highlight the Template by using the D-Pad in the Library window, and press A or select it with the mouse.
+The Library will disappear, and you will find that you now have a racetrack in your Hotbar.

-You can move around to find a good spot, and rotate your racetrack by changing the direction you are facing with the Right Analog Stick.
-When you are happy with its position press R2 to place it.
-Remember, if you change your mind you can undo by pressing LEFT D-PAD.
+You can move around to find a good spot, and rotate your racetrack by changing the direction your character is facing with the Right Analog Stick on a controller or using your mouse to look around.
+When you are happy with its position press R2 on controller or left-click with the mouse to place it.
+Remember, if you change your mind you can undo by pressing Left D-pad on controller or Ctrl+Z on keyboard.

 How exciting!
 You have a basic racetrack, with a start line.
 But you are the only competitor?
 It’s called Robot Run Race for a reason, right?
 Let’s get some robots involved.